thought7878/andi-ui/README.md

 ### Style & Position

-The label style can be fully customized
+The `NumberFieldLabel` style can be fully customized

 ```tsx
 <NumberField label='Amount'>